Article 18 of the European Convention on Human Rights: Application

 The onus is on the applicant to show an abuse of power by the state, or a breach of the principle of good faith.
 This is a heavy burden to establish as there is a presumption that power has not been misused, meaning that although over 200 cases on this Article have been heard, only four violations of Article 18 have ever been found by the European Court of Human Rights.
 This is exacerbated by the reluctance of the Court to rely on Article 18 rather than the other Article invoked in the case.
 Beddard argues that Article 18 has also proved difficult to apply due to the Court's broad interpretation of the interests listed under the Convention, and the application of the doctrine of the margin of appreciation.

 A finding that Article 18 has been violated does not directly lead to specific consequences, although like any other ECHR violation, Article 46 of the ECHR requires the State to take action to redress the individual's rights.

 Successful claims

 Lutsenko v Ukraine

-In this case Lutsenko, the former minister of internal affairs of the Ukraine, argued that the real reason he had been arrested and detained was for publicly claiming his innocence in relation to accusations made against him.
-The European Court of Human Rights found that alongside Article 5, Article 18 of the Convention had been violated by the Ukraine.
-The Ukraine pardoned Lutsenko on 7 April 2013 and released him.
+In this case Lutsenko, the former minister of internal affairs of Ukraine, argued that the real reason he had been arrested and detained was for publicly claiming his innocence in relation to accusations made against him.
+The European Court of Human Rights found that alongside Article 5, Article 18 of the Convention had been violated by Ukraine.
+Ukraine pardoned Lutsenko on 7 April 2013 and released him.